 Frequencies used by cellular phones and cell signal boosters

-This article explains, in simple terms, what cellular frequencies are being used for 4G and low-band 5G by cellular carriers and devices in the United States, Canada, and many other countries in the Western Hemisphere.
+This article explains which cellular frequencies are being used for 4G and 5G by cellular carriers and devices in the United States, Canada, and many other countries in the Western Hemisphere.

 How to get better cell signal